op-eyee/tester/README.md

 - [ ] The End User Representative will be solely responsible for acceptance tests within the team.
 - [ ] The End User Representative assures that user stories are documented properly.
 - [x] The End User Representative will be able to clearly tell the developers what will work for an end user.

+### What is the purpose of the Sprint Review meeting?
+(Choose the best option)

+- [ ] To make a demonstration of the Product where the entire organization can attend and give feedback.
+- [ ] To allow the Scrum Team to inspect itself and create a plan for improvements.
+- [x] To inspect the Sprint outcome and figure out what to do next.
+- [ ] To evaluate the performance of the Scum Team and to take corrective measures if necessary.

+### Which principle is included in SOLID?
+(Choose all that apply)

+- [x] Interface Segregation Principle.
+- [x] Open-Closed Principle.
+- [x] Liskov Substitution Principle.
+- [ ] Dual Interface Principle.
+- [x] Single Responsibility Principle.

+### What is an effective way to prevent technical debt?
+(Choose all the options that apply)

+- [x] Code reviews.
+- [x] Static code analysis.
+- [x] Refactor technical debt away.
+- [x] Improve your definition of done.
+- [x] Coding standards.

+### When forming multiple Scrum Teams, what two things are the most important factors to consider? (choose the best two options)

+- [x] Having each team be the proper size.
+- [x] Having an effective mixture of skill in each team to avoid dependencies.
+- [ ] Having enough skills for the technical layer designated to each team.
+- [ ] Having a mixture of senior and junior developers on each team.

+### Developers pull the product backlog into the sprint and work on it.
+However, it does not meet their definition of "done" by the end of the sprint.
+What three things should happen with the incomplete product backlog item? (choose the best three options)

+- [x] Re-estimate it and return it to the product backlog for the Product Owner to decide what to do with it.
+- [ ] Review the item, add the "done" part of the estimate to the velocity, and create a story for the remaining work.
+- [x] Do not show it in the sprint review.
+- [ ] If the stakeholder agrees, the Product Owner can accept it anyhow and release it to the user.
+- [x] Do not include the item in the increment this sprint.

+### Negative value can be in the form of _________(Choose all that apply)

+- [x] New defects.
+- [x] Rendering a feature no longer usable.
+- [x] Decreasing system performance.
+- [x] Increasing system downtime.
+- [x] A clunkier user interface.

+### True or False, During each Sprint Retrospective, the Scrum Team reviews the Definition of Done and changes it if necessary.

+- [x] True.
+- [ ] False.

+### Sprint Review can be considered?  (choose the best option)

+- [x] A working session and the Scrum Team should avoid limiting it to a presentation.
+- [ ] A formal meeting with the stakeholders to show the work done during the Sprint.
+- [ ] An informal meeting to reprioritize the sprint backlog.
+- [ ] An informal meeting to reprioritize product backlog.

+### A non-exhaustive set of tests that aim at ensuring that the most important functions work is called? (choose the best option)

+- [ ] Regression Testing
+- [x] Smoke Testing
+- [ ] Functional Testing
+- [ ] Unit Testing

+### What is the result of a Sprint Review event? (choose the best option)

+- [ ] Acceptance (or rejection) of all Product Backlog Items.
+- [x] A revised Product Backlog that defines the probable Product Backlog items for the future Sprint.
+- [ ] The Increment has been demonstrated to Stakeholders.
+- [ ] A Common understanding of progress toward the Sprint Goal and how progress is trending toward completing the work in the Sprint Backlog.
+- [ ] Incomplete Product Backlog Items have been reviewed and returned to the top of the Product Backlog.

+### What are Product Backlog features? (choose the best three options)

+- [x] It is never complete.
+- [x] It is dynamic.
+- [x] As long as a product exists, its Product Backlog also exists.
+- [ ] After the final version of a product is implemented Product Backlog is deemed as complete.
+- [ ] A Product Backlog could be marked as complete when it contains no other items to include in the next Sprint.

+### The underlying idea is that developers are aware of and consider implications on operations in daily work and visa versa (choose the best option)

+- [ ] Emergence.
+- [x] DevOps.
+- [ ] DRY (don't repeat yourself).
+- [ ] Cyclomatic Complexity.

+### Select all the key inputs to the Sprint Planning meeting. (choose the best four options)

+- [ ] Feedback from the Key Stakeholders.
+- [x] The Product Backlog.
+- [x] The latest product Increment.
+- [x] The projected capacity of developers during the Sprint.
+- [ ] Feedback from the Organization's Senior Management.
+- [x] Past performance of developers.
+- [ ] The Sprint Goal

+### What is the best definition of the phrase "development" in the context of Scrum? (choose the best option)

+- [ ] Development of an operational environment for the Product.
+- [ ] Product development, it's releasing and sustaining at a constant pace.
+- [x] Complex work that can include all the suggested options and even more than required to achieve sprint goals.
+- [ ] Software and hardware development.
+- [ ] Research and identify viable markets, technologies, and Product capabilities.

+### Transparency is a key element for empirical process control.
+Why does Scrum strongly encourage transparency? (choose the best option)

+- [x] It will impact the optimization of predictability and controlling risk.
+- [ ] Management can't track what the team is delivering on each increment.
+- [ ] Undesirable variances can't be detected.
+- [ ] It will impact adjustment when a component deviates outside acceptable limits.
+- [ ] It will impact adaptation as the people involved don't have transparency.

+###